- Cama-i, quyana tailuci!

 Applying for the EEP Grant is voluntary and grant funds can be used to develop a preschool program in a school district where none exists or to expand and improve an existing preschool program.
 Up to $3 million will be awarded to districts each year with the understanding that eligible districts with lowest performance will be prioritized. - Foundation Formula Funding at 0.5 ADM

-DEED uses the application for Early Education Program Approval and 0.5 ADM/Formula Funding to identify districts who have already implemented the EEP Standards.
+DEED uses the application for Early Education Program Approval and 0.5 ADM/Formula Funding to identify districts who have implemented the EEP Standards.
 Once identified, districts are eligible to count four-and five-year old students in the district’s average daily membership (ADM) that determines Foundation Formula funding.
 Funding will be granted at a rate of 0.5 ADM for each eligible four- and five-year-old student.
-Go to the Early Learning Funding Options webpage for the list of current EEP Grant or 0.5 ADM Funding recipients.

 Parents as Teachers